UKHomeOffice/core-cloud/documentation/adr/002-trust-github-oidc.md

 IAM Roles are needed to allow access from specific GitHub Organisations, Repositories, and Branches.

 The obligation to be correctly configured belongs to role creators and not OpenID Connect.

+We have to manage access to repositories in GitHub rather than CodeCommit or through AWS

+Developers will not have visibility of the management account for example to view pipeline status.